| Title: | Aids in Processing and Plotting Data from a Lemna-Tec Scananalyzer |

 allows for arguments to be passed to |

-and it will have the same order of codex as data
+response and it will have the same order of x as data.

 containing the values of the derivative(s) will be added to the